MingSun-Tse/Collaborative-Distillation/README.md

 Download the [MS-COCO 2014 training set](http://cocodataset.org/#download) and unzip it at path `data/COCO/train2014`.

 **Step 2: Prepare models**

-- For training the SE (i.e., small encoder), we need the original decoder (a.k.a. big decoder or BD).
-We trained our own BD following the WCT paper.
+For training the SE (small encoder), we need the original decoder (big decoder or BD).
+We trained our own BD following the [WCT paper](https://papers.nips.cc/paper/6642-universal-style-transfer-via-feature-transforms.pdf).
 You can download them from [this google drive](https://drive.google.com/drive/folders/1qo2dv9bKJxS8xiThzp-PFe7ClHWS3Lhx?usp=sharing) and put them at path `trained_models/our_BD`.

 **Step 3: Train the compressed encoders**